RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

  cd ~/rts-2/scripts/rts2saf
  ./rts2saf_unittest.sh

 may discover the most common installation problems.
-Before executing them edit in both files ``unittest/rts2saf-bootes-2.cfg`` and ``unittest/rts2saf-no-filter-wheel.cfg`` the lines
+Before executing, install configure ``rts2saf`` and then check if ``SExtractor`` version >= 2.8.6 is available as

 .. code-block:: bash

- [SExtractor]
- SEXPATH = /usr/local/bin/sex
+ /usr/local/bin/sex
- SEXCFG = /usr/local/etc/rts2/rts2saf/rts2saf-sex.cfg

-according to your ``SExtractor`` installation.
 If not  all tests are ``ok`` please  send the output together with the contents of ``/tmp/rts2saf_log/`` to the author.
 The execution of a complete focus run within a real RTS2 environment created and distroyed on the fly is explained in :ref:`Testing individual components <sec_unittest-label>`.